“On life and death this old man walked.” – Herman Melville, Moby Dick

 My name is Henry Veggian.
 My friends call me Hank.
 To quote the good Captain in Jaws, “You all know me, know how I make my living.”
 I write, I collect books and I spend time with family and friends in the U.S. and in Italy.
 It’s a busy, interesting and beautiful world and I’m glad to be a part of it.
 I’m also happy to have been fishing around it for nearly a half century.

-For the past decade, I have taught at a big University.
+For nearly two decades, I have taught at a big University.
 There I do the work of a professor: designing classes, writing scholarly articles and books and teaching young minds how to communicate, think and learn about language, literature and history.
-I would mention Robert Ruark and Louis Rubin to name a pair of anglers who have passed through that school, and I have been shepherd to many more: there is also a fishing club for which I have been faculty adviser since 2007.
+I would mention Robert Ruark and Louis Rubin to name a pair of anglers who have passed through that school, and I have been shepherd to many more: there was also a fishing club for which I was faculty adviser 2007-2019.

 I’ve spent a good deal of life angling from kayak and shore, wading and boat.
 But I only first came to know of the Bowfin while living in and fishing around Pittsburgh, Pennsylvania at the end of the 20th century.
 Since that time I have developed a habit of reading everything I can regarding those fishes that Darwin famously described as “living fossils.”
 These include Gars, Sturgeon, Paddlefish, Coelacanths, Sharks, and Lungfish, to name a few.
 I write about and fish for many other species, but those are my favorites.